Civitasv/cmake-tools.nvim/README.md

 ```

-Here is the MSVC config in their standard location within `Program Files` and `Program Files (x86)`.
-Tweaks to the compiler location might be necessary if installation locations are different.
-This is a workaround for till auto scanning is implemented.
+Here is the MSVC config in their standard location within `Program Files` and `Program Files (x86)`. **Tweaks to the compiler location might be necessary** if installation locations are different from what is shown below.
+This is a workaround for till auto kit scanning is implemented.

+### All MSVC Config Examples

 <details>
-<Summary>All MSVC Configs<\Summary>
+<Summary>Click to expand MSVC Configs</Summary>

 ```json
 {